The 2020 Olympics will open in 2 years, and the heat is on | WHIZ News

 “We are mindful that we do have to prepare for extreme heat,” John Coates, head of the IOC’s coordination commission for the Tokyo Games, told a recent news conference.

-The 1964 Games in Tokyo were held in October to avoid the harshest of the heat, but that was before the Olympics schedule was influenced by rights-paying broadcasters and sponsors.
+The 1964 Games in Tokyo were held in October to avoid the harshest of the heat.
+That was before the Olympics schedule was influenced by rights-paying broadcasters and sponsors.

-Local organizers for 2020 are doing what they can to help athletes combat the conditions.
+Local organizers are doing what they can to help athletes combat the conditions.
 The marathon and some other outside events will be held early in the morning to avoid extreme heat.

 The federal and the Tokyo metropolitan governments are also planning to lay pavements that emit less surface heat and plant taller roadside trees for shade.

-Note: This story has been corrected to show that the organizers dealt with a complaint over the official logo, not the mascot.